farhannysf/sentry-bot/README.md

 [![add-button](https://raw.githubusercontent.com/farhannysf/sentry-bot/main/assets/add-button.png)](https://discord.com/oauth2/authorize?client_id=814237855571902525&scope=bot)

 # Background
-I was inspired to create this project after witnessing many unhandled exception occurence on my colleague's web app for his Computer Science Bachelor thesis project.
+I was inspired to create this project after witnessing many unhandled exception occurrences on my colleague's web app for his Computer Science Bachelor thesis project.
 My colleague and I also experienced few crashes on our other web app project already in production environment, which I did not notice right away during the time of incident and took a considerable delay in time until I become aware of it.
 I asked my other colleague if Sentry can post webhook alert to Discord but it turned out that there is no native Discord integration available yet.
-The existing method is to use Slack integration modified to use Discord webhook endpoint, which is ugly, unformatted and requires paid Team billing plans.
+The existing method is to use Slack integration modified to use Discord webhook endpoint, which is ugly, insecure, unformatted and requires paid Team billing plans.
 Then, I decided that it is in the best interest of good software engineering principle to create and democratize the means to get notified of software errors in real-time and collaboratively in a more accessible way to enable quality Agile development and deliver fix faster than ever.

 Moreover, I hope that this app would be adopted by US Air Force Gaming community and every other agencies across DoD informally in respect to #AccelerateChange directive through bolstering Cuture Change in adopting collaborative Agile approach to software engineering, which I believe would be more effective